-Depending on where you live, you can have a greater or lesser opportunity to book cheap airfares, but there are some common tactics and techniques that everyone can use to find cheap airfare at anytime of year.
+Depending on where you live, it can be easier or harder to find cheap airfare.
+However, there are some tactics and techniques that everyone can use to find cheap airfare at anytime of year.

-When you visit a website you'll likely see a little box pop up at the bottom of your screen saying something along the lines of "blah blah cookies... blah blah accept."
+When you visit a website you'll likely see a pop-up saying something along the lines of "blah blah cookies... blah blah accept."
 Websites then use these cookies to track your habits and patterns.

-Some people claim this makes no difference to your price (Skyscanner and other comparison sights are anonymous until you click through to the airline website), but I was personally told by an airline executive, "the more they want it, the more they'll pay."
-He then went on to explain exactly how they're used.
+Some people say it makes no difference to your price - Skyscanner and other comparison sights are anonymous until you click through to buy.
+However, I was personally told by an airline executive, "the more they want it, the more they'll pay."

 The simple way around this is to use the Incognito or Privacy mode on your web browser.
 This will hide your browsing history and ensure nobody knows what you're up to.

 Even better is to use a VPN.
 With a VPN (Virtual Private Network), as well as remaining secure online, you can change your computer address.
 Sometimes airlines charge you extra depending on where they think you're from.
-Change your computer address to the same as your destination and search again.
+Change your computer address to the same as your destination and repeat the search.
 You may notice a big difference.

 2. Be flexible!